splunk/splunk-connect-for-snmp/docs/configuration/deployment-configuration.md

    If the command does not return any pods, follow the next step.
 In another case, wait and execute the command again until the moment when inventory job finishes.

-3. Run upgrade command describe in [Installation Guide](../gettingstarted/sc4snmp-installation/#install-sc4snmp)
+3. Run upgrade command describe in [Installation Guide](../../gettingstarted/sc4snmp-installation#install-sc4snmp)

+NOTE: If you decide to change existing profile scope without changing inventory data, the change will be reflected after next walk process for the host.
+Walk happens every `walk_interval` or on any change in inventory.